 Check the VMI website for dates for Full Dress Parades on the parade grounds, which typically start at 4:30pm.
 Cadet-led tours of VMI are offered daily at noon, based on the availability of student guides, and leave from the VMI Museum.
-Sites of interest include the VMI Museum, the Marshall Foundation Museum, and Jackson Memorial Hall.
+Sites of interest include the VMI Museum, the National George C. Marshall Museum and Library, and Jackson Memorial Hall.

 Southern Virginia University

 Sitting on a hilltop overlooking the city of Buena Vista, the striking Main Hall is hard to miss.
 Completed in 1890 during a local iron ore rush, the red-and-white building began life as the stately Buena Vista Hotel.
 Today it is listed on the National Register of Historic Places.
 Also noteworthy?
 The Tucson House, an art studio used by Lexington-born artist and sculptor Cy Twombly.